kizunanocoin/docs/docs/integration-guides/advanced.md

 When security of funds is critical, it is a best practice to split your balance between multiple wallets:

 1. One or more **hot wallets** to handle daily user deposits/withdraws.
-2. One or more **cold wallets** to securely store Nano in an offline environment.
+2. One or more **cold wallets** to securely store KIZUNANO COIN in an offline environment.

 !!! warning "Important"
 	A cold wallet manages private keys that have **never** been on a network-enabled computer.